Level3-REST/site/doc/patterns/patterns.md

          <https://level3.rest/patterns/list#list-resource>
 ```

-These headers give the client the necessary information they need to interact with the resource in its pattern's context.
+These headers give the client the necessary information they need to interact with the resource in its pattern’s context.
 As a key, these profile types have an icon to help identify their roles in the diagrams.
-Note that mixin profiles are not included in patterns, but are naturally part of the resource's individual client experience.
+Note that mixin profiles are not included in patterns, but are naturally part of the resource’s individual client experience.
 Patterns do not require mixin profiles to function.

 ![](profiles-list.svg){: .center-image}